aws-observability/aws-otel-python-instrumentation/sample-applications/vehicle-dealership-sample-app/README.md

       - AmazonS3FullAccess
       - AmazonSQSFullAccess
     - Name one vehicle-service and the other image-service
-5. Go to RDS and create a MySQL DB with the following configurations:
+5. Go to RDS and create a Postgres DB with the following configurations:
     - Use the Dev/Test template
     - Update the Master username to `root` and create a password of your choosing.
 Write it down since you will need it later.
     - In the Connectivity settings, choose the VPC and security group created in step 3.